n8n automation guide - what developers should know before committing

 Run it on AWS, GCP, or Azure behind your existing security controls.
 You manage the infrastructure but get the same n8n functionality with compliance you control.

-Many healthcare and financial services teams use this approach. n8n handles non-sensitive automation, while PHI or PII stays in your controlled environment.
+Some healthcare and financial services teams use this approach. n8n handles non-sensitive automation, while PHI or PII stays in your controlled environment - though maintaining a self-hosted instance requires dedicated DevOps resources.

 When cloud is fine

-For workflows that do not touch regulated data, cloud n8n is perfectly reasonable.
+For workflows that do not touch regulated data, cloud n8n is workable.
 Marketing automation, sales operations, internal tools - these rarely need compliance certification.

 Do not over-engineer.
-If your data is not sensitive, cloud hosting is simpler and the managed service is worth it.
+If your data is not sensitive, cloud hosting is simpler and the managed service may be worth it.

 Switch nodes vs If nodes